 With Move Tracker, lawyers can compare law firms side by side on a range of hiring and retention statistics, or dive into the job moves of individual lawyers.
 Filters allow you to pinpoint moves that involve particular firms, locations, practice areas, and levels of experience, so that lawyers can compare themselves to their peers with similar backgrounds.

-I envisioned Move Tracker as an essential tool in legal career planning, and it is already having an impact on associates’ career decisions.
+We envisioned Move Tracker as an essential tool in legal career planning, and it is already having an impact on associates’ career decisions.
 We offered an early version of Move Tracker to attorneys on Laterally who were considering career moves, and the results were literally career-altering.
 One associate used Move Tracker to figure out that she didn’t have to relocate in order to get a job at Google.
 Another associate, who had received multiple lateral job offers, chose his next firm after studying which one gave him the best shot at an in-house position in Boston.
 And another candidate with multiple offers in DC used Move Tracker to determine which litigation group would give him the best opportunity to join the U.S. Attorney’s Office.

-Move Tracker is also available to law students, who can use it to see which firms have the most loyal associates and which firms give associates the best opportunities to lateral, go in-house, or into government down the road.
+Move Tracker is also available to law students, who can use it to see which firms have the most loyal associates, and which firms give associates the best opportunities to lateral, go in-house, or into government down the road.

 Currently, access to Move Tracker is limited to practicing lawyers and current students at select law schools.
 Check it out on Laterally.com/move-tracker.